Nonnus: The Dionysiaca

 Nonnus's principal work is the 48-book epic Dionysiaca, the longest surviving poem from classical antiquity.
-It has 20,426 lines composed in Homeric Greek and dactylic hexameters, the main subject of which is the life of Dionysus, his expedition to India, and his triumphant return.
+It has 21,286 lines composed in Homeric Greek and dactylic hexameters, the main subject of which is the life of Dionysus, his expedition to India, and his triumphant return.
 The poem is to be dated to the 5th century.
 It used to be considered of poor literary quality, but a mass of recent writing (most notably in the Budé edition and commentary on the poem in 18 volumes) has demonstrated that it shows consummate literary skill, even if its distinctly baroque extravagance is an acquired taste for a modern reader.
 His versification invites attention: writing in hexameters he uses a higher proportion of dactyls and less elision than earlier poets; this plus his subtle use of alliteration and assonance gives his verse a unique musicality.

 The Paraphrase of John

 His Paraphrase of John (Metabolḕ toû katà Iōánnēn Euaggelíou) also survives.
-Its timing is a debated point: textual analysis seems to suggest that it preceded the Dionysiaca while some scholars feel it unlikely that a converted Christian would have gone on to devote so much work to the Dionysiaca’s pagan themes.
+Its timing is a debated point: textual analysis seems to suggest that it preceded the Dionysiaca while some scholars feel it unlikely that a converted Christian would have gone on to devote so much work to the Dionysiacas pagan themes.
 The terminus post quem for its composition is the commentary on the Gospel of John written by Cyril of Alexandria (i.e. 425–428), since the theological layer of Nonnus's Paraphrase is clearly dependent on it.
 A more difficult issue is to determine the terminus ante quem.
 Perhaps it is the time of the composition of Pseudo-Apollinaris' Metaphrase of the Psalms (c.
 460), which seems to refer to Nonnus's poem.